 An ear infection can be a painful experience.
 There are infections specific to the outer and middle ear that can occur independently or in some unlucky people they may occur together.

-Outer ear infections are sometimes referred to as “Swimmers ear” but are certainly not restricted to swimmers.
+Outer ear infections are sometimes referred to as “Swimmers ear".
 As the name suggests, this infection can occur after exposing the ear to water, but this is not necessarily always the case.
-Typically the ear becomes very painful to touch.
-There may be a discharge from the ear and occasionally blood.
-Hearing can be reduced as the ear canal swells and blocks while referred pain to the teeth, jaw and scalp may occur.
+These infections involve the ear canal and can spread to involve the ear and earlobe in severe cases.

 Like all infections, the cause can be a virus, bacteria or fungus.
 The exact cause can sometimes be determined with a swab or culture of fluid from the region.